easz/doze-tweak/README.md

  - Original Doze (or Deep Doze) availble on Android 6+ and Light Doze on Android 7+.
  - Deep Doze would only work if there is any motion sensor available (fallback on ```Sensor.TYPE_SIGNIFICANT_MOTION```)
    - Some battery saving Apps would disable (i.e. actually ```restrict```) sensors to other Apps, but Deep Doze will still have to depend on motion sensors.
- - tuning Doze settings from external ```adb``` interface is not suiable in case that you want to change setting freqeuntly and directly on your Android.
+ - tuning Doze parameters from external ```adb``` interface is not suiable in case that you want to change them freqeuntly and directly on your Android.

 ## Quick Start